-Nurses and care providers will learn how to create their own method of self-care by exploring creative therapy methods.
-Open to all care providers, not just those that consider themselves creative.
+In this interactive program, care providers will learn how to create their own method of self-care by exploring creative therapy methods.
+This program is open to all care providers, not just those who consider themselves creative.

 Learn to heal and find compassion through creativity

-Nurses and other care providers offer endless compassion, empathy, and respect to their patients, but when it comes to self-care, many could use some help of their own.
-Compassion fatigue and burnout are a real issue in the nursing field and if it isn’t addressed, it can lead to serious emotional and physical ailments of their own health.
-This program will provide nurses and other professionals with an integrative health approach to healing from compassion fatigue and burnout.
+Care providers offer endless compassion, empathy, and respect to their patients, but when it comes to self-care, many could use some help of their own.
+Compassion fatigue and burnout are a real issue in the healthcare and humans services field and if it isn’t addressed, it can lead to serious emotional and physical ailments of your own health.
+This program will provide professionals with an integrative health approach to healing from compassion fatigue and burnout.
 Research and theory on healing, neuroscience and creative therapy will be shared.
-This program will provide tools for care providers, to develop their own methods of self-care, as well as tools that can be used to create a culture of compassion and self-care in the workplace.
+This program will provide tools for you to develop your own methods of self-care, as well as tools that can be used to create a culture of compassion and self-care in the workplace.

 Discovering your own creative outlets can allow your mind time to heal and create space to give once again in order to provide care to your patients.

 This workshop will explore the link between creative expression, compassion, and resilience.
 We will work with different creative outlets for personal and professional development including visual art, creative writing, and music.
 We will learn about how science and theory are showing evidence of the importance of creative self-care.
 There is no need to feel as if you are a creative person in order to attend this workshop.
 We will explore outlets that anyone can enjoy and find healing from.